 1. The service provider that we are booking your other services with have financial security arrangements in place either through bonding, insurance or the operation of their own trust account.

-2. You return from your holiday/ski course so the service has been provided.
+2. The start of your holiday/ski course so the service has been provided.

 When booking any other services through Snoworks you must take care in reading all the relevant documentation on the Snoworks website and on the website of the service providers.
 This information along with any emails and/or letters will go towards portraying an accurate picture of what you have booked.

-Your contract for other services will be directly with the service providers.
-Should any problems arise between you and the service providers such as an accident or any dispute whatsoever, you will be required to take the matter up directly with the relevant party concerned and not Snoworks.
+Your contract for other services will be directly with the service providers even if booked via Snoworks.
+Should any problems arise between you and the service providers such as an accident or any dispute whatsoever, you will be required to take the matter up directly with the relevant party concerned and not with Snoworks.
 Snoworks is not liable for accidents or disputes involving other service providers.

 The standard of the accommodation varies.
 Variations can include but are not limited to; room size, beds, ensuite or shared facilities, baths or showers, distance from the ski lifts, quality and quantity of meals, choice of meals, inclusive or exclusive wine with meals and the standard of the wine, afternoon tea and cakes provided or not provided, hotel or chalet facilities, drying facilities.
 It is important that you have a true idea of what you have booked.
 Accommodation is described on the Snoworks website along with any correspondence between yourself and Snoworks.
 It will also be described on the service providers’ own website and brochure if they have one.
 Please read everything carefully and if you are unsure that the service will meet your expectations please contact the office prior to booking for clarification.
 For more in depth details on the service providers’ accommodation the Snoworks office can direct you to the appropriate place.
 Please do not book the accommodation if it looks like it will not meet your expectations.

 We have many skiers coming on Snoworks courses by themselves who return year after year.
 It’s a great way to meet other like minded skiers and to meet other skiers who ski at a similar level to yourself.
 In many cases strong friendships have been formed and have formed the basis for very social skiing groups and trips in the future.
-It is often very difficult to secure single rooms.
-On some weeks we can organise single rooms with a supplement.
-We can place you in a female or male share at no extra cost where there is a sharer available; on some of our weeks there will be an under occupancy supplement payable if we are not able to find a sharer.
-Please refer to the office for costs.
+It is often very difficult to secure single rooms if travelling by yourself.
+On some weeks if we have reserved rooms with other service providers we may be able to organise single rooms with a supplement.
+We may also be able to offer a female or male share at no extra cost if there is a sharer available.

-You can reserve accommodation and travel (where advertised) to go with the Snoworks ski course by calling our office and paying a deposit of £125 (£175 for Mark Warner packages).
-The full amount is due within 10 weeks of your departure date.
-If booking within 10 weeks of your departure date the full amount is required on reserving your space.
 We cannot reserve any spaces in accommodation until we have received a deposit.
-Full balance must be recieved within the specified time.
+Full balance must be received within the specified time.
 Notices will be given if final balances are not received and failure to pay final balances within the specified time could result in the holiday being cancelled with no refund of the deposit paid.